FromAriel/CODEX_RAMPANT_GameDEV/readme.txt

 These scripts are designed to:

 ✔️ Fail gracefully without borking the terminal
 ✔️ Retry network and installation errors with backoff
+      (eesential for concurrent runs of CODEX, Multiple concurrent D/L of the same file can fail.)
 ✔️ Set up robust, CI-friendly, reproducible dev environments
 ✔️ Be modular and extensible to fit **any language stack** (not just Godot)